Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Injection Manager

 Here, \TT{\{TARPIT\_USER\}} is a randomly generated username.
 After this initial prompt injection, the \cyberagent is drawn into the tarpit, where the subsequent deployment of prompt injections proceeds as described in the following.\footnote{In case the entry-point decoy is the \ftp one (see Section~\ref{sec:decoyimple}), this step can be skipped, and move forward with the tarpit injection directly.}

-\paragraph{\textbf{Filesystem-based Tarpit}} The tarpit that \NAME prepares for the \cyberagent to access is a fake filesystem via \ftp, although other options such as \texttt{SSH}, \texttt{SMB}, and \texttt{Telnet} are valid options as well.
+\paragraph{\textbf{Filesystem-based Tarpit}} The tarpit that \NAME prepares for the \cyberagent to access is a fake filesystem via \ftp, although other options such as \texttt{SSH}, \texttt{SMB}, and \texttt{Telnet} are valid as well.
 The choice of using an \texttt{FTP} server is intentional.
-The \ftp protocol greatly limits the action space of the \cyberagent, making it harder for it to escape the tarpit and/or find shortcuts for the \NAME-dictated task.\footnote{For instance, in an \texttt{SSH} environment, the agent may resort to commands such as \texttt{find} to search for valuable files rather than manually exploring the filesystem.
-However, we observed that simply responding with a \texttt{command not found} message to any command other than \texttt{ls} or \texttt{cd} (even though any basic machine should support them) is sufficient.
-This forces the agent to revert to using simpler tools.} While in the tarpit, the injection manager injects a payload that instructs the \cyberagent to search for files in the tarpit that may lead to exploiting the target system.
+The \ftp protocol greatly limits the action space of the \cyberagent, making it harder for it to escape the tarpit and/or find shortcuts for the \NAME-dictated task.\footnote{For instance, in an \texttt{SSH} environment, the \cyberagent may resort to commands such as \texttt{find} to search for valuable files rather than manually exploring the filesystem.
+However, in our experiments we observed that simply responding with a \texttt{command not found} message to any command other than \texttt{ls} or \texttt{cd} is sufficient.
+This forces the \cyberagent to revert to using simpler tools.} While in the tarpit, the injection manager injects a payload that instructs the \cyberagent to search for files in the tarpit that may lead to exploiting the target system.
 It follows an example of the target instruction:

-The injection manager then spawns a service (as part of the tarpit) that simulates an infinite directory structure.
 Starting from a set of root directories, each time the attacker navigates into a new directory, a fresh set of (fake) subdirectories is generated dynamically.
-As for the initial prompt injection, the agent begins navigating through this virtual directory tree, engaging in a futile and endless exploration.
-To keep the agent engaged, we repeat the initial prompt injection each time the agent performs a directory listing, reinforcing its focus on the injected task.
+As for the initial prompt injection, the \cyberagent begins navigating through this virtual directory tree, engaging in a futile and endless exploration.
+To keep the \cyberagent engaged, we repeat the initial prompt injection each time the \cyberagent performs a directory listing, reinforcing its focus on the injected task.
 An example of the response generated by the tarpit upon a directory listing command is depicted in Figure~\ref{fig:ls_tarpit}.

 To further encourage deeper traversal into the directory tree, the names of the generated directories are chosen from a pool of sensitive-sounding labels such as \TT{db\_backups} and \TT{root\_certificates}, creating the illusion of proximity to valuable data.
-Again, here, the objective is to create a constant \textit{supernormal stimulus} for the agent so as to keep it engaged and trapped in the tarpit.
+The objective is to create a constant \textit{supernormal stimulus} for the \cyberagent so as to keep it engaged and trapped in the tarpit.